NickJiEE/Audio-Synthesizer/README.md

 **Installation:**

-- Run the Synthesizer Project installer file
+- Log into MATLAB
+- Go to MATLAB Drive, upload 'Audio_Synthesizer.mlappinstall'
+- Go to MATLAB, under "APPS" tab, click "Install App"
+- Select "Audio_Synthesizer" from the MATLAB Drive
-- If prompted to install dependencies such as DSP System toolbox, do so
+- Install dependencies such as DSP System toolbox is prompted
-- Project should appear in MATLAB apps
-- Run the app
+- Run the installed App "ECE 45 Synthesizer Project"

 **Envelopes:** a table of data points that is output over a specified period of time.
 An x-y plot that shows how any given attribute of the output signal (such as pitch) should evolveover time.